elijahr/nim-builds/README.md

 - [nim-1.4.2--armv7-linux-gnueabihf.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--armv7-linux-gnueabihf.tar.xz)

-  This was compiled for the `armv7` aka `armhf` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Arch Linux, and Manjaro.
+  This was compiled for the `armv7` aka `armhf` architecture, for distros using the GNU implementation of the C standard library, such as Debian, Ubuntu, Fedora, Arch Linux, and Manjaro.
 It can be used with Docker images targeting the `linux/arm/v7` platform.

 - [nim-1.4.2--armv7-linux-musleabihf.tar.xz](https://github.com/elijahr/nim-builds/releases/download/nim-1.4.2--202012292139/nim-1.4.2--armv7-linux-musleabihf.tar.xz)